Comparative price levels of consumer goods and services

 Among all 37 countries the highest price level for communication can be found in Greece and the lowest in Poland.

-Finally, Iceland stands out with the most expensive restaurants and hotels, while the lowest prices for these services are observed in Albania.
+Finally, Iceland stands out with the most expensive restaurants and hotels, while the lowest prices for these services are observed in North Macedonia.
 Among the EU Member States, these positions are taken by Denmark and Bulgaria respectively.

-Figure 2 shows the development over time of the variation coefficient of the PLI for total household final consumption expenditure for four country groups.
-A decrease of the variation coefficient is an indication of price convergence.
-Between 2008 and 2018, all four country groups exhibit slight increases in this indicator.
+Figure 2 shows the development over time of the coefficients of variation of the PLI for total household final consumption expenditure for four country groups.
+A decrease of the coefficients of variation is an indication of price convergence.
+Between 2009 and 2019, all four country groups exhibit slight increases in this indicator.
 For all country groups except EA-19 this can be partly explained by the impact of exchange rate fluctuations.

 The full methodology used in the Eurostat-OECD Purchasing Power Parities (PPP) programme is described in the 'Eurostat-OECD Methodological Manual on Purchasing Power Parities' available free of charge from the Eurostat website.

 In their simplest form, PPPs are price relatives that show the ratio of the prices in national currencies of the same good or service in different countries.
 For example, if the price of a hamburger in France is EUR 2.84 and in the United Kingdom it is GBP 2.20, the PPP for hamburgers between France and the United Kingdom is EUR 2.84 to GBP 2.20, or EUR 1.29 to the pound.
 In other words, for every pound spent on hamburgers in the United Kingdom, EUR 1.29 would have to be spent in France in order to obtain the same quantity and quality – or volume – of hamburgers.